anephenix/riot-hub/README.md

 # riot-hub
-A wrapper around Riot Observable that utilizes module caching for components to share messages and state
+A wrapper around [Riot.js' Observable API](http://riotjs.com/api/observable/) that utilizes module caching for components to share messages and state.

 ### use case